 Nobody wants to invest in an air conditioner and find themselves boiling on those sultry summer days.
-On the contrary, you don’t want to spend a fortune on high-end air conditioning system that isn’t necessary at all.
+On the contrary, you don’t want to spend a fortune on a high-end air conditioning system that isn’t necessary at all.
 So you need to do some planning and figure out the right-sized air conditioner for your interior space before you go all out.
-You can spend some time reading and researching to learn more about the working and find out how to choose the right air conditioner that fits your bill.
+You can spend some time reading and researching to learn more about working and find out how to choose the right air conditioner that fits your bill.

 British thermal unit

 First up, you need to understand the units that ACs are rated with.
 Typically, it is BTU or British thermal unit.
 While you don’t really need to understand its nature, you’ll see it on all AC products, as a way of measuring how much power they use.
 It’s not strictly a measure of cooling, just of energy use though.
 Generally, the more BTUs you have, the more powerful the unit.
 Therefore, the more interior space it can cool.

 For example, a small single-room unit can be around 5,000-7,000 BTUs.
 A central AC system that cools an entire home would be somewhere 20,000 BTUs and upwards.
 Therefore you need to ensure you are not buying an AC that won’t solve the purpose.

 When you get down to buying an AC unit, this is the criteria you’ll be using when you check out various AC models and their prices.
 The size is mostly irrelevant in terms of cooling.